edjusted/update-do-not-airlock-checklist/README.md

 After a few seconds, you should see a new menu called **Upgrade from old Checklist**.

 5. Click on the new **Upgrade from old Checklist** menu, and select one of the following:
-- Import/overwrite Crew Notes
+- Import/overwrite Crew (manual)<sup>*</sup>
 - Import/overwrite Crew (Import tab)<sup>*</sup>
+- Import/overwrite Crew Notes only
 - Import/overwrite Missions
 - Import/overwrite Settings
 - Copy over user tabs (see Options below)

-The reason each function needs to be called separately is because this GS is extremely formula-intensive, and this can cause timeout issues when you import a lot of data.\
+The reason each function needs to be called separately is because this GS is extremely formula-intensive, and this can cause timeout issues when you import a lot of data.
+(Some of the functions may take upwards of 1-2 mins.
-(The Settings tab especially can take a while to import.
-Don't be surprised if it takes 3-4 mins.
 Please be patient.)\
-So if you want to import multiple items/tags, best practices is to do each one, wait for the GS to finish processing, then select the next one.
+&nbsp; So if you want to import multiple items, best practices is to do each one, wait for the GS to finish processing, then select the next one.
 Repeat and rinse.

 (You'll actually need to do this **twice** the *first* time.
 Keep reading.)\
     **Important**: The first time you select this option, Google will ask you to grant permissions to the script.
 Go through the steps and **Allow** the permissions.\